 When a task is popped off its queue, the Task Queue service sends it on to a worker service.
 Every task has a target and a url, which determine what service and handler will ultimately perform the task.

 The target specifies the service that will receive the HTTP request to perform the task.
 It is a string that specifies a service/version/instance in any one of the canonical forms.
-The most often-used ones are:
+The most often-used forms are:

 service version.service instance.version.service